balo1991/alx-airbnb-database/database-script-0x02/README.md

 ## Notes
 - UUIDs are used as unique identifiers for all records.
 - The data is for **testing and development purposes only**, not production.

+This script covers:

+4 Users (guest, host, guest, admin)

+2 Properties hosted by Bob

+2 Bookings (1 confirmed, 1 pending)

+2 Payments (one full, one partial)

+2 Reviews from guests

+2 Messages (guest ↔ host conversation)